 We all know what happened – Donald J. Trump won the election.
 Therefore the polls were completely wrong, right?

 Well, not exactly.
 Clinton actually won the popular vote by a count of 48.2% to 46.1%.
-This is a 2.1% victory compared to the predicted 2.5%, well within the margin of error, and she still was the winner of the vote count.
-However, the electoral college gave the election to Trump, with as little as 17,000 votes in three states making the difference.
+This means here percentage of the popular vote was off by less than half a percent, well within the margin of error, and she still was the winner of the vote count.
+However, the electoral college gave the election to Trump with as little as 17,000 votes in three states making the difference.
 So just 0.012% of the total votes cast determined the outcome.

 Well, not exactly.

 You see opinion polls, no matter how firmly based in mathematics and computer models, have some fatal flaws.
 Last week I wrote about the advent of election prediction and used a short story by Isaac Asimov to illustrate some points.
 Today I will once again turn to the Good Doctor, this time with his sci-fi classic Foundation series to discuss these built-in flaws.

 Dr. Asimov’s story is set in the far future, and I do mean far – at least 25-30,000 years from now.
 Mankind has spread across the galaxy, and its quadrillions of citizens inhabit millions of planets, making up a huge Galactic Empire.

 One mathematician, Hari Seldon, begins to explore the possibility that with such a large data set, it might be possible to predict the broad strokes of the future.
 He calls this new science “psychohistory”.
 His initial analysis brings up a frightening conclusion; the Empire is doomed.
 He calculates a complete collapse of society, and an interregnum of 30,000 years of primitive suffering on now-isolated worlds before the galaxy can be knit back together.